“Hearst Magazines and Verizon Media may earn commission or revenue on some items through the links below.”

 5. Mickey & Minnie Mouse

-It's highly possible that you already own a white long sleeve, brown boots, and a waist bag.
-A long, red cape will instantly complete the look.
+It's highly possible that you already own a long blue bridesmaid dress and a black choker.
+A blue headband and a prince on your arm will complete the look.

 Line a sheet of hot pink felt on top of some pale pink felt to cut and create Piglet's ears.
 To cut out some to create Piglet's stripes, use fabric paint of a darker color and drag your paintbrush horizontally along the front of the t-shirt.